mauroxavierneto/final_fight_cmm2/README.md

 - Implemented optional 384x240 resolution mode (only for CMM2 G2)
 - Implemented optional 16-bit colour mode, but it's slower than the 8-bit mode
 - Adjusted OSD and the engine to support 320 or 384 width pixel mode
-- Fixed the freeze effects on the enemies when hurted
+- Fixed the freeze effects on the enemies when hurt
-- Restaured scream sound of the the "fat runners"
+- Restored scream sound of the "fat runners"
 - Fixed Damnd jumping kick freeze
-- Fixed many fixes in the enemies animations that caused unexpected behaviors
+- Fixed many fixes in the enemies animations that caused unexpected behaviours
 - Fixed vertical flip when using two parts to make one shape

 2021-06-29